Nuitka/Nuitka-website/doc/doc/commercial.rst

 with or without the commercial plugins.

 The Nuitka Priority package gives you access to elevated priority of your issues.
-If you buy this, reported issues will be solved with highest priority, to enable you using Nuitka.
+If you subscribe to this, reported issues will be solved with highest priority, to enable you using Nuitka.

 *************